 You can’t be everywhere.
 Your top associates need to be informed and properly empowered to communicate on your behalf, whenever necessary.
 Heightened anxiety may complicate the moment, and your management team may not be able to convene as normal, but don’t let that stop you.
 Utilize all available communication tools, and be ready to put additional backup and redundancy plans in place.
 It takes a consistent, unified leadership team to effectively manage a crisis and build peace of mind across your entire workforce.

 During difficult times, everyone is feeling additional stress.
 While it’s not your job to be their therapist, you can give them clear messaging around your situation.
 This level of radical candor isn’t easy, but it’s your job to weather the storm as well as possible.

-The more you can keep an open dialogue, the less you leave up to speculation and the anxiety of your stakeholders.
 And, when your maintain relationships with your stakeholders during difficult times, the stronger the relationships will be once you pull out the crisis.